Fantom-Factory/afIoc/readme.md

 }
 ```

 That's a lot more succinct!
-But wait! `MyService` has a ctor arg of `3` and it's easy to see how that is passed in, but what about the `Penguins` service?
+But wait!
+The `MyService` definition just declares a ctor arg of `3`, but what about the `Penguins` service?
 Just like method injection, IoC will assume all unknown parameters are services and will attempt to resolve them as such.
 This is an example of *ctor injection* and more is said in the relevant section.

 ## Dependency Injection

-This section looks at how to inject one service into another; the different ways of injecting the `Penguins` service into `MyService`.
+This section looks at how to inject one service into another; or in particular, different ways of injecting the `Penguins` service into `MyService`.
 The examples assume that both services have been defined or have builder methods.

 ### Field Injection